Scotland dominate to get job done amid Tonga tempest

 Tonga had one yellow card upgraded to red in the bunker - Vaea Fifita's brainless shoulder charge on a prone Finn Russell on the floor - and one yellow that inexplicably stayed yellow - a horrible Afusipa Taumoepeau shoulder to the head of Jamie Ritchie, which took the Scotland captain out of the game just after the half-hour and one that will keep him out of the Romania game next week, too.

-Ritchie failed his HIA.
+Ritchie failed his head injury assessment.
 He's had more than five concussions in his career so he's going to be stood down for 12 days now.
 All going well, he'll be back for the denouement with Ireland next month, but only just.

 Gregor Townsend kept a lid on his fury in the aftermath but he landed a few blows all the same.
 All of them delivered with precision to the officials on the pitch, their back-up in the TMO tower and the referees in the bunker, a secret society of anonymous characters whose identity is kept private by World Rugby, supposedly for fear of reprisals from unhappy supporters.